 Experiencing such glorious performances in the backdrop of the Ajanta Ellora caves will surely be an enthralling experience.

 There is also a crafts haat in Aurangabad—Kalagram which organizes an event known as Lokotsav.
-If you have a thing for antiques, crafts, local cuisine then you should definitely come and visit Lokotsav.
+If you have a thing for antiques, crafts and local cuisine then you should definitely come and visit Lokotsav.

 Local Food and Cuisine of Aurangabad